- Three positions serving staggered terms.

 - Thinks globally

 - Serves as a member of the Board of Directors

 - Communicates with members and non-members to promote Academy programs, services, and initiatives and to understand and their needs and wants

 - Collaborates with Academy organization units (DPGs/MIGs, ACEND, CDR, HOD) and Affiliates to further their understanding of leadership development and pathways

 - Represents the Board of Directors at Academy organizational unit and at other external organizations' meetings and conferences as requested by the President, in consultation with the CEO

 - Monitors the strategic plan for relevance based on environmental trends and makes recommendations for modifications if needed

 - Assists the President-elect in performing gap analysis of representation/diversity inclusivity needs on the Board

-- Encourages and promotes diversity inclusivity
+- Encourages and promotes diversity, equity and inclusion

 - Facilitates productive resolution of conflict and consensus